 - Why do I get spam at all?

 Every email that arrives at your mailbox is checked against a list of criteria and given a score to show how likely we think the message is to be spam.
 Since most people find false-positives (where we mistakenly think a real email is spam) are much worse than false-negatives (where a spam message slips through to your inbox), we are reasonably conservative with our cut-off level.

-For ease of use, we provide three levels in the Settings → Spam Protection screen:
+For ease of use, we provide two levels in the Settings → Mail rules → Spam protection screen: